 Significant uncertainty exists as to the coverage and reimbursement status of any drug products for which we obtain regulatory approval.
 In the U.S. and markets in other countries, sales of any products for which we may receive regulatory approval for commercial sale will depend in part on the availability of reimbursement from third-party payors.
 Third-party payors include government healthcare programs, managed care providers, private health insurers and other organizations.
 The process for determining whether a payor will provide coverage for a drug product may be separate from the process for setting the price or reimbursement rate that the payor will pay for the drug product.
 Third-party payors may limit coverage to specific drug products on an approved list, or formulary, which might not include all of the FDA-approved drugs for a particular indication.
 Third-party payors may provide coverage, but place stringent limitations on such coverage, such as requiring alternative treatments to be tried first.
-These third-party payors are increasingly challenging the price and examining the medical necessity and cost-effectiveness of medical products.
+These third-party payors are increasingly challenging the price and examining the medical necessity and cost-effectiveness of medical products and services, in addition to their safety and efficacy.
+In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
 We may need to conduct expensive health care economic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to incurring the costs required to obtain FDA approvals.
 Our product candidates may not be considered medically reasonable or necessary or cost-effective.
 Even if a drug product is covered, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
 Lack of adequate third-party reimbursement may mean we are not able to maintain price levels sufficient to realize an appropriate return on our investment in product development.